-Significant civil and criminal penalties apply to breaches of the legislation.37 The maximum criminal penalty is 10 years' imprisonment or a monetary penalty (A\$3.33 million for an individual or A\$33.3 million for a corporation).
+Significant civil and criminal penalties apply to breaches of the FI legislation.38 The maximum criminal penalty is 10 years' imprisonment or a monetary penalty (A\$3.33 million for an individual or A\$33.3 million for a corporation).

-The maximum civil penalty for significant breaches such as failure to give notice to the Treasurer before taking a notifiable action, taking a significant action in certain circumstances without having first obtained a no objection notification, or breaching conditions contained in a no objection notification, is the lesser of:
+The maximum civil penalty for a significant breach (e.g., failure to give notice to the Treasurer before taking a notifiable action, taking a significant action in certain circumstances without having first obtained a no objection notification, or breaching conditions contained in a no objection notification), is the lesser of:

-- A\$555 million; or - the greater of the following: - A\$1.1 million (A\$11.1 million if the person is a corporation); - an amount determined by reference to the value for the action.
+- A\$555 million; or - the greater of the following: - A\$1.1 million (A\$11.1 million if the person is a corporation); or - an amount determined by reference to the value for the action.